Coronavirus (COVID-19)

 In general, the children do not stay at the home with pocket money although, when they do, we ensure they are aware of how to keep this safe and will support them in accessing shops if required.
 During a child’s stay access to a variety of activities, both within Welland House and in the local community, is supported and funded by Welland House.

-It is the aim of the home to ensure that every child feels relaxed and safe at all times.
+It is the aim of the home to ensure that every child always feels relaxed and safe.
 Any safeguarding disclosure will be treated sensitively and supportively, as per Devon County Council and South West Child Protection Policies and Procedures.
 All disclosures will be treated seriously and reported as appropriate.

 All those involved with the provision of services for children in the children’s home settings must be alert to the possibility of abuse by other children, visitors and members of staff.
 Staff attend relevant training in line with the Devon County Council policies.
 The staff team working at Welland House always have access to the management team on-call for advice and guidance as well as regular supervision in which they can discuss any concerns they may have.

-Staff from Devon County Council Children’s Homes are involved in local safeguarding forums which enables us to keep up to date with the most recent developments and practice.
+Staff from Devon County Council Children’s Homes have good multi agency links which enables us to keep up to date with the most recent developments and practice.

 All compliments, concerns and complaints are taken seriously.
 Children are encouraged to share compliments, concerns and complaints with their parents and carers, staff, managers or the Service Manager for Countywide Services.
 Welland House adheres to Devon County Council complaints policies and procedures.